 Tubal pregnancy; Cervical pregnancy; Tubal ligation - ectopic pregnancy

 An ectopic pregnancy is a pregnancy that occurs outside the womb (uterus).
-It is life-threatening to the mother.

 In most pregnancies, the fertilized egg travels through the fallopian tube to the womb (uterus).
 If the movement of the egg is blocked or slowed through the tubes, it can lead to an ectopic pregnancy.
 Things that may cause this problem include:

-The following also increase risk of an ectopic pregnancy:
+The following also increase risk for an ectopic pregnancy:

-Sometimes, the cause is unknown.
+Sometimes, the cause is not known.
 Hormones may play a role.

-The most common site for an ectopic pregnancy is within 1 of the 2 fallopian tubes.
-In rare cases, ectopic pregnancies can occur in the ovary, abdomen, or cervix.
+The most common site for an ectopic pregnancy is the fallopian tube.
+In rare cases, this can occur in the ovary, abdomen, or cervix.